martinjoiner/prettify-bru/README.md

 npx prettify-bru
 ```

-The above command will walk all subdirectories finding `.bru` files.
+The above command will walk all subdirectories, finding `.bru` files and display a report.
+It will not modify the files.
-With each file it will assess the formatting of the JSON/JavaScript inside the following types of block:

-- `body:json` will be parsed with the JSON parser
-- `script:pre-request` blocks parsed with Babel
-- `script:post-request` blocks parsed with Babel
-- `tests` blocks parsed with Babel
+### Fixing the files

-To actually **modify** the files, I recommend committing your changes before doing this, run the command with the `--write` flag:
+To actually **modify** the files, I recommend committing your changes before doing this, add the `--write` option to the command:

 ```
 npx prettify-bru --write